Quidi Vidi Brewing Company

 Quidi Vidi Brewing Company is a craft brewery in Quidi Vidi village, a neighbourhood of St. John's, Newfoundland and Labrador, Canada.

-Founded in 1996 by David Fong in a former fish plant, the brewery is an important tourist destination.
-Currently, over 25 different brews are offered year round; including the famous blue bottled Iceberg Beer, which is made with 20,000 year old iceberg water which is harvested from icebergs off the coast of Newfoundland.
+Founded in 1996 by David Fong and David Reese in a former fish plant, the brewery is an important tourist destination.
+Currently, over 25 different brews are offered year round.
+This includes the famous blue bottled Iceberg Beer, which is made with 20,000 year old iceberg water which is harvested from icebergs off the coast of Newfoundland.

 Quidi Vidi Brewery is the third-largest brewer in the province of Newfoundland and Labrador, after Labatt and Molson.
 Its products are available province-wide in liquor stores, corner stores and on draft.
 Quidi Vidi Brewery’s beer can also be found in other provinces across Canada like Nova Scotia, Prince Edward Island, Manitoba, Saskatchewan, and Alberta.